+Here I'll share a bit about the process and offer some ingredient suggestions.
 The recipe is straight forward, the dough easy to prepare and handle, and the final product a lovely roll with a small crumb, nice texture and smooth chocolate flavor.
 What a great addition to a special breakfast, weekend brunch or afternoon tea.

 Here's a brief synopsis of the process: melt the chocolate and butter over a bain marie and let cool until tepid.

 Mix the rest of the ingredients (except for the chocolate chips) and knead on low for 5 minutes and then on medium for 5 minutes.
 Turn back to low speed and add the tepid chocolate-butter mixture in three additions, blending after each addition until incorporated.